memester-xyz/surl/README.md

 ## Why?

 [Forge scripting](https://book.getfoundry.sh/tutorials/solidity-scripting.html) is becoming more popular.
-With Solenv your scripts are even more powerful and natural to work with.
+With Surl you can extend your scripts easily with HTTP requests.

 ## Goes well with:

- * [Solenv](https://github.com/memester-xyz/solenv): Load .env files in Solidity scripts/tests.
+- [Solenv](https://github.com/memester-xyz/solenv): Load .env files in Solidity scripts/tests.
- * A JSON parser?
+- A JSON parser?
 We found some in-progress work on this front, but nothing quite ready.
 If you're working on a JSON parser in Solidity, please let us know.

 ## Development